Executive MBA Admissions

 USC alumni or current students:

 If you are a USC degree holder, you must still upload a copy of your official transcript into the online application.
-However, you do not need to submit USC transcripts to the Office of Graduate Admission.
 Please be sure to include your USC enrollment in the “Academic Background” section so that we may match your application to the academic records already on file.

-International students who have earned their degree outside the United States must check our country-specific requirements to determine if we need original-language copies of their academic records.
+Students who have earned their degree outside the United States must check our COUNTRY-SPECIFIC REQUIREMENTS to determine if we need original-language copies of their academic records.
 In such cases, a separate, word-for-word, English-language translation of all academic records must also be submitted.
-The translation should either be issued directly from the school itself or by a professional, certified translator.
+The translation should be issued directly by the school itself or by a professional, certified translator.
 It must contain all information shown on the original-language documents and “mirror” them as precisely as possible.
 Dual-language transcripts are also acceptable.

 Please note that USC does not accept or recognize credential evaluation reports from outside agencies (e.g. WES, ECE, etc.) for the purposes of admission review.

-If sending your transcripts via regular mail, please use the following address:
+If sending your transcripts via regular mail or courier service, please use the following address:

 University of Southern California